 Feel free to tell us about your past encounters with ISO 17025 accreditation Audit in the comment section below.

 The secret to better ISO 17025 accreditation assessments

-After many accreditation assessments without proper preparation and much positive results, I reviewed my methods of preparation.
+After many accreditation assessments without proper preparation and many positive results, I reviewed my methods of preparation.
 I identified those items my assessors asked for more frequently in my past assessments, and I used the list to prepare for upcoming assessments.

-The first assessment where I used my list, the results were amazing.
+In the first assessment where I used my list, the results were amazing.
 I spent three instead of five days, thus reducing my assessment cost by 40%.
 My cited deficiencies also dropped by about 60%.
 I was impressed, and I vowed to stick to that list while maximizing the same for the benefits of myself and my clients in preparing for ISO 17025 accreditation Audits.

-While the improvements on my last assessment results may be the reason for my reduced deficiencies, I strongly believed that my proper preparation played a pivotal role too.
+While the improvements in my last assessment results may be the reason for my reduced deficiencies, I strongly believed that my proper preparation played a pivotal role too.
 My belief is even strengthened further by the apparent reduction in the duration of the assessment.

 There are mostly two assessors for my assessments, and they are expected to conduct the assessment for five days.
 Once I was able to reduce the duration to three days, the expenses incurred due to my assessors were significantly reduced, i.e., I spent less on the hourly rate, lodging, and travel costs among others.

 “In the case of digital records, ensure they are correctly compiled electronically, and save them on a flash drive.
 Let each assessor have a flash drive, and a copy for yourself as well.”